 |Mavic Air Drone||Lightweight, great photos and videos, vloggers/bloggers must-have||$$|

 Not all travelers would carry around as much electronics as we do, so by no means, you should have all that, but it is still worth checking out and choosing some essentials.
-However, this is what we use to maintain our blog, Instagram, and film some videos for Youtube.
+However, this is what we use to maintain our blog, Instagram, and film some videos for Youtube and do a couple of freelance jobs here and there.

 1.1.
 Apple MacBook Air